Pemphigoid: Classification

 Bullous and mucous membrane pemphigoid usually affect persons who are over age 60.
 Gestational pemphigoid occurs during pregnancy, typically in the second or third trimester, or immediately following pregnancy.

-IgA

 Pemphigoid is usually considered to be mediated by IgG, but IgA-mediated forms have also been described.

 IgA-mediated immunobullous diseases can often be difficult to treat even with usually effective medications such as rituximab.

 Bullous pemphigoid

-Bullous pemphigoid is a rare and chronic autoimmune disorder characterised by large sub-epidermal blisters called bullae, that predominantly involves the skin and less commonly the mucous membranes.
+Bullous pemphigoid (BP) is a rare and chronic autoimmune disorder characterised by large sub-epidermal blisters called bullae that predominantly involves the skin and less commonly the mucous membranes.
 It is the most common type of the pemphigoid group, representing 80% of sub-epidermal immunobullous cases.
 It is more commonly known as cutaneous pemphigoid.

 Presentation

 Primary lesions of small and large blisters, known as vesicles and bullae, are found on the skin and sometimes on the mucous membranes.

 Non-bullous pemphigoid

-In some patients, pemphigoid starts off with cutaneous manifestations of BP without bullae, as the only sign of the disease.
+In some patients, pemphigoid starts off with cutaneous manifestations of bullous pemphigoid without bullae, as the only sign of the disease.
 Pruritic eczematous, papular, or urticaria-like skin lesions may also persist for weeks to months.